-- Staff strive to build strong relationships with the children, families, the broader community & each other based on trust & respect.
+- Staff strive to build strong relationships with the children, families, the broader community and each other based on trust and respect.

 - We believe children, parents and educators have an equal partnership in education.
 Evidence reflects that parents and educators working and sharing information together will produce improved outcomes for children.

 - Evidence comprehensively demonstrates that children make sense of their world through play.

 - We believe that play should be unhurried and open ended.

 - We provide a play-based curriculum whereby educators provide a range of indoor and outdoor learning experiences.
 These are intentionally based upon the acquisition of skills through key learning areas.
 These include dramatic play, tinkering, sensory, construction, reading, collage, literacy resource, numeracy resource, painting/drawing and mark making, carpentry, climbing and swinging, science and nature.